 class Text Render class to paint Text paragraphs on a DisplayController.
 This is a Text glyph and paragraph render.
 It uses a bitmap based fonts and typesets the text to provide.
 You need to provide the text render with either a DisplayPainter or IDisplayController that serves as a target for the text rendering.
 The TextRender does not include any Font definitions.
-When you render your text, you need to provide a pointer to the MonoFont structure, that should by used as the rendered font.
-This renderer has a palette like DisplayPainter, and uses it the blend the semi-transparent pixels in the font anti-aliasing.
+When you render your text, you need to provide a pointer to wither the MonoFont structure, or a Adafruit compatible GFX font structure.
+One these is used as the rendered font.
+Monospaced MonoFonts Mono has its own monospace-only font format MonoFont This renderer has a palette like DisplayPainter, and uses it the blend the semi-transparent pixels in the font anti-aliasing.
 The font bitmap defines pixel intensities, that are the foreground opacity.
-The Font defines the text size and the anti-aliasing quality.
+The MonoFont defines the text size and the anti-aliasing quality.
 Some fonts has 2 bit pixels, others have 4 bit pixels.
-Public Functions
+Adafruit GFX fonts TextRender can also work with Adafruits proportionally spaced fonts, that include many different styles: Sans, serif, plain, italic, bold and combinations of these.
+This format is still bitmap based, but it does not used semi-transparent pixels to achieve anti-aliasing.
+The bitmaps are one bit per pixel.
+Because coherent glyphs might overlap each others bounding rects, this format does not draw text backgrounds.
+Since this will overwrite overlapping areas of text glyphs.
+Line Layouts The text rendering has two modes: line layout or not.
+Line layout means a text line always has a fixed height: the line separation height.
+This is critically when rendering multiline text layouts.
+But single line text will appear off-centered in a vertically centered box.
+The reason is the line height is much higher than the visual center of the text glyphs.
+If you need to render a single line of text at the center of a box, you want to not use line layout mode.
+In this mode, text dimension height are the distance from the texts hightest to lowest point.
+Public Types